BioMedIA/dHCP-release-notes/qc.md

 The inclusion criteria for **fMRI pipeline outputs** is:
 1. Raw fMRI & T2w must pass the recon QC.
-2. Preprocessed fMRI must pass the fMRI pipeline QC.
+2. All preprocessed fMRI is released.
+Data that failed fMRI pipeline QC is flagged in the `combined.tsv` spreadsheet in the [supplementary](https://github.com/BioMedIA/dHCP-release-notes/tree/master/supplementary_files)
 3. Transforms to standard space are dependent upon availability of extracted (white and pial) surfaces from sMRI pipeline.

 The inclusion criteria for **dMRI pipeline outputs** is:
 1. Raw dMRI & T2w must pass the recon QC.
-2. Preprocessed dMRI must pass the dMRI pipeline QC.
+2. All preprocessed dMRI is released.
+Data that failed dMRI pipeline/s QC is flagged in the `combined.tsv` spreadsheet in the [supplementary](https://github.com/BioMedIA/dHCP-release-notes/tree/master/supplementary_files)
 3. Transforms to standard space are dependent upon availability of extracted (white and pial) surfaces from sMRI pipeline.